mynci/chart-demo/README.md

 - Read an input data file into a pandas dataframe
 - Perform some grouping and pre/post-processing on the data set
 - Display a static graph of the grouped and filtered data in matplotlib
-- Display an interactive graph of the grouped and filtered data in matplotlib
+- Display an interactive graph of the grouped and filtered data in pyqtgraph (Qt5)

 To execute the code run one of: mpl_example.py (simplistic matplotlib example)